atomgalaxy/wg21-calltarget/calltarget.md

 static_cast<declcall(T{}(2))>(T{}); // OK, fptr
 ```

-This pattern covers all cases that need evaluated base operands, while making
+This pattern covers all cases that need evaluated operands, while making
 it explicit that the operand is evaluated due to the `static_cast`.

+This division of labor is important - we do not want a language facility where
+the operand is conditionally evaluated or unevaluated.

 Examples: